Worldvolume Hybrid Monte Carlo algorithm for group manifolds: Numerical tests: one-site model

 The same trick also applies to GT-HMC.

-Figure~\ref{fig:scaling_SU(2)_2} shows that the deviation of energy, $\Delta H$, of a single MD step scales as $\epsilon^3$, where the parameters are set as above, and molecular dynamics starts at flow time $t=0.5$.
+Figure~\ref{fig:scaling_SU(2)_2} shows that the energy difference $\Delta H$ during a single MD step scales as $\epsilon^3$, where the parameters are set as above, and molecular dynamics starts at flow time $t=0.5$.
 This result strongly supports the algorithmic correctness of the proposed method.

-In estimating the observable, we set the step size of molecular dynamics to $\Delta s = \epsilon = 0.01$ with $N_{\rm MD} = 50$.
-We generate 2500 configurations using the WV-HMC algorithm in estimating $\vev{e}$.
+To estimate the observable, we set the molecular dynamics step size to $\Delta s = \epsilon = 0.01$ with $N_\textrm{MD} = 50$ steps per trajectory.
+We generate 5500 configurations using WV-HMC, discarding the first 500 configurations for thermalization.
 Figure~\ref{fig:energy_density_SU(2)} shows the real and imaginary parts of the energy density $\vev{e}$ for various values of $\beta \in i\,\bbR$.
-The results are in good agreement with the analytical values, supporting the correctness of the constructed observables, including the reweighting factor $\calF(U)$. \footnote{ The observed large statistical errors in the real part can be suppressed if one introduces an algorithm which prompts the realization of $Z_2$-symmetry $U \to -U$, which we have not employed in the present article. }
+The results are in good agreement with the analytical values, supporting the validity of the constructed observables, including the reweighting factor $\calF(U)$. \footnote{ The observed large statistical errors in the real part reflect a long autocorrelation time of $\re\vev{e}$, which is estimated to be about one hundred steps based on a jackknife analysis with varying bin sizes. }